Binternet/WordPress-Plugin-Categories-Multiple-Images/README.md

 == Description ==

-This plugin is an extended version of [Categories Images](https://wordpress.org/plugins/categories-images/).
+This plugin is an extended version of [Categories Images](https://wordpress.org/plugins/categories-images/) by [Muhammad](https://profiles.wordpress.org/elzahlan/)

 The Categories Multiple Images Plugin allow you to add unlimited amount of image to a category or any other taxonomy.